All Episodes

 No hope.

-She lives in Rhode Island, uh, and that certainly explains a lot.
+And that certainly explains a lot.

-And that is that is not gonna happen.
+And that is not going to happen.

-That's basically running on a slogan of, hey, you never know, something will turn up.
+And I said that when Obama ran on Hope, that's basically running on a slogan of, hey, you never know, something will turn up.

-Uh, but we should be reminded that we live in a two-party system.
+But we should be reminded that we live in a two-party system.

-And John Boehner uh said today, according to roll call, uh, that just days away from the administration's deadline to extend the nation's borrowing authority.
+And John Boehner said today, according to roll call, that just days away from the administration's deadline to extend the nation's borrowing authority, Speaker Boehner told House Republicans, quote, there's no sense picking a fight we can't win, unquote.

-Uh and I believe that.
+And I believe that.

-I do believe that uh there's no sense picking a fight we can't win is the official slogan of the Republican Party.
+I do believe that there's no sense picking a fight we can't win is the official slogan of the Republican Party.

-In other words, it doesn't want a big Tea Party type victory that might oblige it to start picking a few fights, and who knows, maybe even winning them.
+In other words, it doesn't want a big Tea Party type victory that might oblige it to start picking a few fights and who knows maybe even winning them.

 Because unless you pick the fight, you can't win them.

-And that explains uh, by the way, just to return to what Speaker Boehner was saying, uh why this country's fiscal situation is so much worse than uh just off the top of my head, Canada, Australia, New Zealand.
+And that explains, by the way, just to return to what Speaker Boehner was saying, why this country's fiscal situation is so much worse than just off the top of my head, Canada, Australia, New Zealand, New Zealand's actually paying down national debt.

 Can you imagine that?

-Fancy that.
+Fancy that?

 And in a two-party system, it doesn't work.